 Zalta's characterization of 'essential property' within the simplest quantified modal logic and the theory of abstract objects, does manage to exclude the unwanted properties, thus suggesting that Fine's criticism was not all encompassing after all.
 He did succeed in showing that the standard modal account is too simplistic, but not that the difficulty could not be solved by any modal account.
-Zalta points out that in his proposal, he manages to preserve the close connection between essence and modality, since the standard characterization of essential property is in a way preserved in the definition of StronglyEssential as a conjunct ' \Box ($E!u \rightarrow Fu$)'.
+Zalta points out that in his proposal, he manages to preserve the close connection between essence and modality, since the standard characterization of essential property is in a way preserved in the definition of StronglyEssential as a conjunct ' $\Box$ (E! $u \rightarrow Fu$ )'.
 Moreover, the explanation of the difficulty is given in the simplest quantified modal logic, so that no special logic of essence is needed.
 Most importantly, Zalta's account seems to undermine Fine's definition of metaphysical necessity in terms of essence since neither WeaklyEssential nor StronglyEssential implies Necessary.
 On the contrary, StronglyEssential explicitly excludes necessity.
 If 'x exemplifies F necessarily' then it is not the case that 'F is strongly essential to x' (Zalta 2006: 683).

 I agree that Zalta's definition of the relevant essential property as a property that the object x has in every possible world in which x is concrete and does not have in any possible world in which x is not concrete, neatly gets rid of the trivially essential properties.
 It does seem to show that the modal characterization of the essential/accidental property distinction can deal with certain problematic cases, but on the other hand, this proposal cannot be taken as a reductive analysis of essence, which was what Fine primarily criticised.
 After all, besides the necessary existence of objects, the main reason for its success is the fact that the essential property is characterized differently in the case of abstract objects than in the case of ordinary objects.
 However, this different treatment is justified by the fundamentally different nature of abstract and ordinary objects.
 Thus, Zalta does seem to invoke the nature of objects in his account at least in this fundamental manner, if not in connection with particular cases.
 Concerning Zalta's claim that being essential does not imply being necessary, I do not think it can be directly applied to Fine's theory in which the nature of contingent objects is conceived in a radically different way.
 I will return to this below.
-Moreover, in Zalta's account the definition 'true in all possible worlds' better characterizes logical necessity, since ordinary objects have only logical properties in all possible worlds.